-- 1. Self-Care Plan: Students will conduct a literature review on secondary and vicarious traumatization and the various ways in which social work practitioners who work with survivors may be affected.
+1. Self-Care Plan: Students will conduct a literature review on secondary and vicarious traumatization and the various ways in which social work practitioners who work with survivors may be affected.
 Students will then create an individual self-care plan that includes integrated literature-based strategies and a creative approach to assist with self-care.
 This plan is due by 11:59 p.m.
-E.T. on Date: - 2.
-Case Presentation: (Mid-term Assignment) - a.
-Online Case Presentation (Mid-term Assignment): Students will record a presentation of one of their selected cases following the case presentation guidelines as provided.
-They will also provide feedback to two of their classmates using threaded discussions on Canvas.
+E.T. at the end Module 2, Date:

+- 2. Media Activity Students will complete a short media activity at the end of Module 5 that focuses on providing an experiential learning on engagement and assessment while working with survivors of complex trauma.
+The Media activity guidelines will provide you with access and completion requirements.
+This is due by 11.59 p.m.
+E.T. at the end of Module 5, Date: - 3.
+Online Case Presentation (Mid-term Assignment): Students will discuss one of their cases and provide feedback to classmates using threaded discussions on Canvas.
+Students will outline their case that describes the work that was done, challenges faced, and lessons learned.
+Students will then seek feedback from their classmates on other options to use with their client.
+Finally, students will provide feedback to cases presented by two other classmates.
 Please refer to the assignment guidelines for more details.
 This is due by 11:59 p.m.
-E.T. at the end of Module 7, Date:----, and feedback to cases presented by 4 other classmates by Date:------ - 3.
+E.T. at the end of Module 7, Date: - 4.
 Intervention Paper Outline: Students will develop and submit a brief one page outline in preparation for the Final Intervention Paper.
 Students will identify and describe any one or a maximum of two intervention strategies covered in this course syllabus/content in responding to survivors and/or perpetrators including the reasons for choice of intervention in relation to the client's treatment goals.
 This can be described in a narrative or in bullet pointed style.
 Students will also explain an evaluation plan, including the expected outcomes from the intervention, and methods of measuring the outcomes.
 Please refer to the assignment guidelines for more details.
 This is due by 11:59 p.m.
-E.T. on Date: - 4.
-Intervention Paper Students will complete a 13-15 page paper identifying one or a maximum of two interventions and develop a corresponding evaluation plan to address the needs of an ascertained population (could include an individual, family, or community) in the field of trauma and abuse, using an identified theoretical framework (chosen from the class discussions).
+E.T. at the end of Module 11, Date: - 5.
+Intervention Paper Students will complete a 13-15 page (maximum) paper identifying one or a maximum of two interventions and develop a corresponding evaluation plan to address the needs of an ascertained population (could include an individual, family, or community) in the field of trauma and abuse, using an identified theoretical framework (chosen from the class discussions).
 Please refer to the assignment guidelines for more details.
 This is due by 11:59 p.m.
-E.T. on Date:

-5. Self-Assessments - Quizzes are added to every Module.
+E.T. at the end of Module 14, Date: - 6.
+Self-Assessments Quizzes are added to every Module.
 These quizzes are a tool to gauge your progress through the course and identify areas that you might like more resources and support from the instructor or from your classmates.
-These quizzes count towards your class participation and are greatly encouraged as a contributing tool aimed to enhance your learning experience.
+These quizzes are not mandatory and are not graded but are encouraged as a contributing tool aimed to enhance your learning experience.

-IX.
-Grading
+X. Grading

-Activity: Value:
+Activity: Value: Due Date:

-Class Participation & Async Activities 10%
+Online threaded discussions (participation) 30% End of Module

-Self-Care Plan 20%
+Self-Care Plan 15 %

-Case Presentation 25%
+Media Activity - Complex Trauma Online Case 5%

+Presentation: Mid-Term Paper 20%

-Intervention Paper Outline 10%
+Intervention: Final Paper Outline 5%

-Intervention Paper 35%
+Intervention: Final Paper 25%

 TOTAL: 100%